Ada-C7/TaskList/README.md

 Hehehehe I'm changing this you can't stop me ;-P

+"I'm hungry where is my snack"
+            - Brenna

 # Task List
 Let's build a Task List in Rails!
 We will solve the problem of tracking tasks in a web application.
 This project will enable us to keep track of and persist, add, edit and remove tasks.
 This is an individual Stage 1 project.